nathanmarz/specter-wiki/List-of-Navigators.md

 The input path may be parameterized, in which case the result of filterer will be parameterized in the order of which the parameterized selectors were declared.
 Note that filterer is a function which returns a navigator.
-It is the arguments to filterer that can be parametrized, not filterer.
+It is the arguments to filterer that can be late-bound parameterized, not filterer.

 See also [subselect](#subselect).